epfl-ada/ada-2020-project-milestone-p3-p3_explorers/README.md

 We will consider other factors, like the evolution of internet traffic, that grows exponentially.
 We will also pay attention to events such as new privacy-related scandals, terrors attack or war, and outline them with the views’ evolution.

 ## Research Questions
-1. Is there a persistent, long-term chilling effect related to Snowden’s revelation ?
+1. Is there a persistent, long-term chilling effect related to Snowden’s revelation?
 2. Can we highlight new chilling effects due to other scandals?
 3. What may be the other factors governing the traffic and how are they affecting the article views?